 2. Don’t: Break up over text

 Unless you have a very good reason for it – say, a girlfriend whose temper issues pose a threat to your safety – it’s not cool to break up over text.
 Even if you have been dating casually or have been together only a few weeks, you still owe her a proper conversation.
 This becomes even more imperative when you’re going to break up with a girlfriend who loves you.

 If you have been in a long-term relationship with her, denying her that last conversation can strip her of a sense of closure.
-This, in turn, would make it harder of her to move on.
+This, in turn, would make it harder for her to move on.